LarryWoodside/barsPlus/README.md

 *Note that the y-axis may be either the dimension or the measure axis, depending on the chart orientation.
 Information here describes the measure axis*

 * **Labels and title** whether to show *Labels and title*, *Labels only*, *Title only*, or *None*.
 Title is the single name for an axis appearing in the center.
 Labels are the ticks, numbers/descriptions, gridlines.

+* **Measure axis title**: if only one measure is specified, the measure axis title is taken from the label of the measure.
+If multiple measures are defined, you can enter the title for the axis here.

 * **Label Style:**: *Auto*, *Horizontal*, *Staggered*, *Tilted*.
 Auto means a horizontal label will be used unless there is not enough space, in which case the labels will be tilted 45 degrees.